Mallick17/AWS-CloudWatch/README.md

 **Reason:**

-Attaching the IAM role allows the CloudWatch Agent running on the EC2 instance to authenticate and publish memory metrics to CloudWatch.
+Attaching the IAM role allows the CloudWatch Agent running on the EC2 instance to authenticate and publish memory metrics & logs to CloudWatch.

 ---